Welcome to St. Louis’ newest premier event venue!

-- PWHC will provide tables and chairs: 72” rounds seat 10 guests per table.
+- PWHC will provide tables and chairs: 72” rounds seating up to 8 guests per table.
 Catering/registration tables and high-boy tables are available upon request.

 - PWHC provides a House Sound system available for background or dinner music and handheld microphones.
 There may be additional charges for an AV tech.

-- The caterer provides everything you need for food service, including napkins, flatware, china and linens.
+- The caterer provides everything you need for food service, including napkins, flatware, and china.
 All tables must be covered to maintain the integrity of the tabletops.
-No food may be left at the Venue.
+No food may be left at the venue.

-- All evening events must conclude by 11pm and the venue will be vacated by midnight.
-Client will be charged for every 15-minute increment after midnight.
+- All evening events must conclude by 11 pm and the venue will be vacated by midnight.
+The client will be charged for every 15-minute increment after midnight.

-- Bar service must be selected from our preferred vendor list and will conclude one-half hour prior to the end of contracted time.
-Neither client nor guests of client may bring alcohol into the venue.
+- Bar service must be selected from our preferred vendor list and will conclude one-half hour prior to the end of the contracted time.
+Neither the client nor guests of client may bring alcohol into the venue.
 Vendors are not allowed to consume alcohol on the premises during events.
 PWHC is a smoke-free facility.
-This includes cigarettes, e-cigarettes, pipes, cigars.
+This includes cigarettes, e-cigarettes, pipes, and cigars.

 - The maintenance staff will enter the room 15 minutes after the contracted end time.
 All decorations must be removed by client within the one-hour timeframe allotted post-contracted time of the event.
 Any items left behind will be discarded after 3 days.

 - Valet parking is not included in the venue rental fee.
-PWHC is not responsible for cars remaining on the any parking lot after the contracted event time.
+PWHC is not responsible for cars parked on any parking lots during or after the contacted the event time.

-- PWHC offers disabled access via east entrance.
+- PWHC offers disabled access via the east entrance.